Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 Global pharma / remote

 Salary data last verified: Q1 2026.
-Sources: AmbitionBox India Salary Data ].
-Individual offers may vary based on company, city, and candidate profile.
+Sources: AmbitionBox India Salary Data ]..

-Pros: Highly structured work environment, globally transferable skills, strong remote-work options, clear career progression.
+Pros: This option provides a highly structured work environment, globally transferable skills, strong remote-work options,and a clear career progression.

-Job description: Clinical Research Physicians design and oversee clinical trials that test whether new drugs or medical devices are safe and effective.
-Day-to-day, this means drafting trial protocols, monitoring patient safety data, reviewing investigator site performance, preparing regulatory submissions, and liaising between sponsors, sites, and ethics committees.
-A CRA role is more field-based; you visit trial sites to ensure protocols are followed correctly.
-For doctors seeking clinical research jobs in India, this is one of the most intellectually engaging pharma job tracks available.
+Job Description: Clinical Research Physicians design and oversee the clinical trials that test whether the new drug or medical devices are safe and effective.
+The daily work of a clinical research physician includes drug trail drafting, monitoring patient safety data, reviewing investigator site performance, preparing regulatory submissions, and liaising between sponsors, sites and ethics committees.
+In this a CRA role is more field based: you visit trail sites to ensure protocols are followed properly.This is one of the most intellectually engaging pharma job tracks available.

-Who hires: India is a major hub for global clinical trials.
-Key employers include IQVIA, Parexel, Medpace, Icon plc, Lambda Therapeutic Research, and the pharmaceutical giants conducting their own trials.
+Who Hires: India is a major hub for global clinical trials because of which employers like IQVIA, Parexel, Medpace, Icon pic, Lambda hire for their own therapeutic research and trials.

-Minimum eligibility: MBBS for entry-level CRA or junior clinical research associate roles.
-Certifications in Good Clinical Practice (ICH-GCP) are essential.
-An MD is advantageous for Clinical Research Physician roles.
+Minimum eligibility: The MBBS will come in use for entry-level CRA or junior clinical research associate roles but after you enter you need to do certifications in Good Clinical Practice (ICH-GCP) as they are very essential for your career growth.
+One most crucial thing an MD has advantage for roles like Clinical Research Physician.

 Role